citp/privacy-policy-historical/c/cm/cms/cms.gov.md

-> *The following text is extracted and transformed from the cms.gov privacy policy that was archived on 2006-12-26.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20061226213812id_/http%3A//www.cms.hhs.gov/AboutWebsite/02_Privacy%2520Policy.asp) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the cms.gov privacy policy that was archived on 2007-12-26.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20071226215732id_/http%3A//www.cms.hhs.gov/AboutWebsite/02_Privacy%2520Policy.asp) for the most accurate reproduction.*

-# Privacy Policy
+#

 A cookie is a small piece of information that is sent to your browser when you access a site.
 There are two kinds of cookies, session cookies and persistent cookies.
 A session cookie is a line of text that is stored temporarily in your computer's memory.
 Because a session cookie is never saved, it is erased from the memory of your computer as soon as you close your browser.
 A persistent cookie is a more permanent line of text that gets saved by your browser to a file on your hard drive.